 Real world links

 According to IUCN, the usefulness of a biodiversity assessment approach depends on the ability to systematically link a change in the assessment output back to a change the real world.
 Since biodiversity is different in different places, the understanding of the spatial distribution of assets is the key that lets you unlock that link.
-The world’s governments are currently negotiating the biodiversity equivalent of the Paris Climate Agreement.
+Governments are currently negotiating the biodiversity equivalent of the Paris Climate Agreement.
 Any method for measuring biodiversity needs to be able to quantitatively interact with that emerging global science-based target.
-This is important because only then can science-based targets allow specific actors the opportunity and responsibility to identify how the specific actions they undertake in specific places stand to contribute towards a (possible) global biodiversity target of “halt loss by 2030, restoration by 2050”.
+This is important because only then can science-based targets allow specific actors the opportunity and responsibility to identify how the specific actions they take in specific places stand to contribute towards a (possible) global biodiversity target of “halt loss by 2030, restoration by 2050”.

 The STAR metric

 These science-based targets for biodiversity must be: measurable at all scales, comparable between sites, used to calculate a global target, allow for disaggregation to enable contributions of all actors to count towards the global target, respond at the speed of investors and be able to measure threat abatement and restoration.
 An example of such a metric is the Species Threat Abatement and Restoration Metric (STAR).
 The STAR metric measures the contribution that investments can make to reducing species extinction risk and global targets.
 A method like STAR can be used with a financial portfolio approach to easily identify the biodiversity risk exposure of investments.

 Due to unfortunate technical difficulties, the webinar is not available for review.